Banks and building societies used to base mortgage calculations on one thing only: your income.

 Fixed-rate mortgages are a popular choice because the interest rate is guaranteed to stay the same for the length of the deal.

 That means you’ll know exactly how much you’ll need to repay each month, regardless of what happens to interest rates.

 Lenders call this short-term special rate an 'incentive period' and it can be fixed for one, two, three, five, 10 or even 15 years.

-The interest rates on fixed rate mortgages tend to go down the longer you fix them for.
+The interest rates on fixed rate mortgages tend to go up the longer you fix them for.
 But for the peace of mind they offer, if you can get a good rate, they can be worth doing.

 A discount mortgage is where the interest rate is pegged at a set amount below the lender’s standard variable rate (SVR).

 They can be set for a period of say, two or five years, or for the whole term of the mortgage.

 Discount rate mortgages are currently available for around 3.49%, according to Moneyfacts, making them an attractive proposition right now.

 But do bear in mind that as with variable-rate mortgages, discount mortgage repayments could change from month to month.

 So, there’s a lot to consider when working out how much you can afford to borrow with a mortgage.
 It basically boils down to how much you can comfortably repay each month.